-Rock music is a kind of music (music genres) that began to be popular in the mid 50s.
+Characteristics of rock music is a kind of music (music genre) that began to be popular in the mid-50s.
 Its root was derived from rhythm and blues, country music from the 40s and 50s as well as the other various influences.
-Furthermore, It also took a variety of other musical styles, including folk music (folk music), jazz and classic music.
+Furthermore, It also took a variety of other musical styles, including folk music (folk music), jazz and classical music.

 A group of musicians who specialize in playing this music is called rock band or rock group.
 Many rock groups consist of guitar player, lead singer, bass guitar player, and drummer.
 In this case, they form a quartet.

-The Rock Music era was responsible for many of the timeless songs that we all automatically know when we hear them on the radio today.
-Everything from the early pre-rock evolution like Elvis Presley and Buddy Holly, the real popularization of the genre with The Beatles and all the way through the 70s and 80’s, the world famous rock groups made some of the greatest hits that the music industry ever saw.
+The greatest music legends all time era was responsible for many of the timeless songs that we all automatically know when we hear them on the radio today.
+Everything from the early pre-rock evolution like Elvis Presley and Buddy Holly, the real popularization of the genre with The Beatles and all the way through the 70s and ’80s, the world-famous rock groups made some of the greatest hits that the music industry ever saw.
 Even today, they are still “better” songs than most new music coming out.
 The musicians and artists of this era had something really special that is not usually evident in modern music.
 I believe it was a mindset that differs from that of today’s artists.
 Back then, the industry was all about feeling, emotion, sending a poetic message, and essentially a lifestyle.
 Although some newer artists can relate to some of those aspects, overall, what drives the music industry is money and ratings in today’s world.

 Electronic music era of the present

 We are seeing the reintroduction of Rock music coming back into our lives more and more in the form of sampling.
 Artists are using small clips of older Rock music or musical phrasing within their own genres of music to create common ground with listeners, and just because it sounds cool!
-From the electronic dance music genre, to R&B, hiphop, and alternative types of new music coming out today, they all use sampling to relate to their audiences.
+From the electronic dance music genre to R&B, hip-hop, and alternative types of new music coming out today, they all use sampling to relate to their audiences.
 Why is that?
-Could it be that Rock music has been around for such a long time, and is preferred by so many people that the only way to have the majority of people listen to your music is to add their “favourite flavour” to it to interest them?
+Could it be that Rock music has been around for such a long time, and is preferred by so many people that the only way to have the majority of people listen to your music is to add their “favorite flavor” to it to interest them?